Graduate Program

 Family Nurse Practitioner

-A Family Nurse Practitioner is a registered nurse with a graduate degree in nursing who is prepared for advanced practice with individuals and families throughout the life span and across the health continuum.
-This practice includes independent and interdependent decision-making and direct accountability for clinical judgment.
-Graduate preparation expands the comprehensiveness of the FNP role to include participation in and use of research development and implementation of health policy, leadership, education, case management and consultation.
+A Family Nurse Practitioner (FNP) is a registered nurse with an advanced degree, prepared to provide advanced practice care for individuals and families across the lifespan and health continuum.
+Their role includes independent and collaborative decision-making with direct accountability for clinical judgment.
+Graduate preparation also broadens the scope of the FNP role to include research, health policy development, leadership, education, case management, and consultation.

 Note: A Master’s College of Nursing Comprehensive Examination is required at the end of the program.